zeinkap/yelp-camp/ReadMe.md

 - NEW which is /dogs/new GET request that displays form to make a new dog
 - CREATE which is /dogs POST request that adds new dog to DB
 - SHOW /dogs/:id GET request that shows info about one dog
+- EDIT
+- UPDATE
+- DESTROY

+# Final Updates
+* Sanitize blog body.
+This helps us to prevent user from entering html code into our inputs.
+Done in CREATE and UPDATE routes.
+* Style index
+* Update REST Table